Tigerryttaren/M7002E-Computer-Graphics/src/assignment4/README.md

 This hilariously monolithic file could and propbably should be split up in several smaller files for readability, but so far, it has not turn out that way ;-)

 ### "Features"
-#### Boundary-Penetrating Rod-Like Objects
-When an object is thrown upwards, there is a slight chance it might penetrate the floor when falling down.

 #### Vision-Distorting Mouse-Wheel Zoom Effect
 By default, the FlyCam has the mouse wheel zoom enabled, which will distort the view if fiddled with.
 This was not as straight forward as deleting the key mapping for those operation, and no simple and efficient solution was found.

-#### Border-Zone Cam-Vibrations
-When in PAL-mode and you pan the camera to the edge, the camera shakes a bit due to how I implemented the limited camera panning.
-Very minor, but still a bit on an annoyance.

 ### Required Features Implemented
 ##### Supports Egocentric Locomotion